 NOTE Delta values are each represented directly.
 They are not packed as in the tuple variation store.

-In general, variation deltas are (logically) signed 16-bit integers, and in most cases, they are applied to signed 16-bit values (FWORDs) or unsigned 16-bit values (UFWORDs).
+In general, variation deltas are, logically, signed 16-bit integers, and in most cases, they are applied to signed 16-bit values (FWORDs) or unsigned 16-bit values (UFWORDs).
 In the COLR table, however, scaled deltas can be applied to F2DOT14 or Fixed items, which are fixed-size floating types.

 When applying scaled deltas to an F2DOT14 value, the F2DOT14 value is treated like a 16-bit integer.
 (In this sense, the delta and the F2DOT14 value can be viewed as integer values in units of 1/16384ths.)
-If the context in which the F2DOT14 is used constrains the valid range for the default value, then any variations by applying deltas are clipped to that range.
+In some contexts in which the F2DOT14 is used, values may be constrained to a certain range, such as [0, 1].
+If the context constrains the valid range for values, then any variations by applying deltas are clamped to that range.

 Fixed is a 32-bit (16.16) type and, in the general case, requires 32-bit deltas.
-The DeltaSet record used in the ItemVariationData subtable format can accommodate deltas that are, logically, either 16-bit or 32-bit.
-(See 7.2.3.4 for details.)
+As described above, the DeltaSet record can accommodate deltas that are, logically, either 16-bit or 32-bit.
 When scaled deltas are applied to Fixed values, the Fixed value is treated like a 32-bit integer.
 (In this sense, the delta and the Fixed value can be viewed as integer values in units of 1/65536ths.)

 Processing item variation store data